 How it works:

-- You can include anyone who’s using EndNote 20 (up to 99 people, plus yourself)
+- You can include anyone who’s using EndNote 21 (up to 1000 people)

 - Share your entire EndNote library, including references, PDFs, and annotations

 - Decide whether you would like to give your colleague's EndNote Online account 'Read only' or 'Read & Write' permission.

 - Everyone can add to, annotate and use the library – at the same time

 - There’s no charge for sharing, no library size limit and no charge for unlimited cloud storage

 How to share your library or create a new team library

 Whether you want to share your existing EndNote library with up to 1000 colleagues, or work as a team to create a new library from scratch, it’s easy to get started.
 Just open your (most important so called your 'master') library in EndNote.
 Go to 'File > Share'.
 Enter your colleagues EndNote Online account (email address) and choose permission option 'Read only' or 'Read & Write'.

 How to join a library someone has shared with you